Tim Pickup

-Timothy Alexander Pickup (6 October 1948 – 7 June 2021) was an Australian Rugby League footballer for the North Sydney Bears, Canterbury-Bankstown Bulldogs, New South Wales and Australian national side in the 1970s.
-He played Rugby Union for the Manly Rugby Club as a teenage prodigy for three seasons in the late 1960s.
+Timothy Alexander Pickup (6 October 1948 – 7 June 2021) was an Australian Rugby League footballer for the North Sydney Bears, Canterbury-Bankstown Bulldogs, New South Wales and Australian national side in the 1970s, playing his First Test for Australia in 1972, only 14 games after his NSWRL First Grade debut.
+A player with blistering acceleration that could step off both feet, he had good hands, a smart kicking game, was a cunning tactician complimented by the unusual combination of being an exceptional defender for a small man.
+Pickup also played First Grade Rugby Union for the Manly Rugby Club as a teenage prodigy for three seasons from 1966-68.

 In retirement Pickup was involved in boxing at famed Newtown PCYC and was Jeff Harding's manager when he won the WBC World Light-Heavyweight title in 1989.
 He was the foundation CEO of the Adelaide Rams franchise of the Australian Super League in 1995.
 In 2000 he was awarded the Australian Sports Medal for services to Australian sport.
 Pickup was named in the North Sydney Bears Team of the Century in 2006 and was a finalist for both the Canterbury-Bankstown Bulldogs 70th Anniversary team as well as Manly Rugby Union's Team of the Century.

 Early years

 Tim Pickup was born in Sydney, New South Wales, Australia as the second of three sons to Harrie and Mary Pickup, between brothers Paul and Chris.

-His father Harrie was a lower-grade player for St. George and Eastern Suburbs, and his brother, Tim's uncle, Laurie was an outstanding 1st grade Rugby League player with the Eastern Suburbs Roosters (player #258).
+His father Harrie was a lower-grade player for St. George and Eastern Suburbs, and his brother, Tim's uncle, Laurie was an outstanding First Grade Rugby League player with the Eastern Suburbs Roosters (player #258).

-Laurie Pickup is on record as the 3rd youngest ever captain of the Tri-colors whose career was cut short when killed on duty at age 22 during World War II.
+Laurie Pickup is on record as the third youngest ever captain of the Tri-colors whose career was cut short when killed on duty at age 26 during World War II.

 Enfield Federals

 Tim Pickup was a Western Suburbs Rugby League junior who played his formative years with the Enfield Federals J.R.L.F.C. from 1959 to 1965.
-The Federals were formed in 1909 playing in B Grade of the Western Suburbs Junior Rugby Union.
-After winning the title in their first season, the entire side switched to Rugby League in 1910 but there was a split with many of players forming Campsie Triers and the remainder forming Enfield Mercantile, two the teams in the first Western Suburbs JRL competition.
-The 2 groups came back together as Enfield Federals and won the 1911 competition and then repeated their success in 1912.
-7 players from the 1909 to 1912 teams subsequently played 1st Grade for Western Suburbs.
-In the 1930s the club dissolved, to be reformed by Tim's father Harrie and friend Jim Begnell in the late 1950s.
+Dormant since the 1930s, the Federals were revived by a local consortium including Tim's father Harrie Pickup and friends in 1959.
+Harrie was club President from 1959 to 1965.

 The Federals became a juggernaut and Pickup's teammates included six future Sydney first-graders, including Michael McClean – Manly, North Sydney and Wests (son of former Western Suburbs captain Peter McClean), Neville Hornery – Canterbury and Wests, Geoff Nielsen – Canterbury and Easts, John Clark – Wests and Parramatta, as well as Rod Smith and Australian horse-racing identity, Frank Tagg – both Wests.
 Legendary Balmain, NSW and Australian Rugby League trainer/conditioner, and noted hard man Les Hobbs was also a key member of this team.